Last Updated on

 When to Stop or Avoid Swaddling a Baby?

 When to stop swaddling is one of the major concerns that all mothers have.
 Swaddling is a technique which may limit the movement of limbs.
-Limb movement is essential for the development of muscular and central nervous system.
+Limb movement is essential for the development of the muscular and central nervous system.
 As per the American Academy of Pediatrics (AAP), you should consider stopping swaddling when your baby looks like he is trying to roll over.
 Many babies learn to do this between 4-6 months.

 Can You Swaddle a Newborn at Night?